Vegetarian Greek Salad Stuffed Spaghetti Squash

 • Red wine vinegar

 • Coarse-grained mustard.
-Learn to make your own here!
+Learn to make your own with my homemade mustard guide.

 • Olive oil

 • Fresh thyme.
-Fresh is best!
-But dry can work alright if that's all you have.
+Dried thyme won't be as flavorful, but you can use it if that's all you have.

 • Salt and pepper